If you’re like me, homemade pies are one of my favorite things!

 If you are making a custard type pie with a liquid filling such as lemon meringue, pecan or pumpkin pie, prebaking the bottom crust is recommended so that your crust is not soggy.

-1. Line the bottom crust with aluminum foil, flaring it over the crust edge like an awning, to keep from overbrowning.
+Line the bottom crust with parchment paper, flaring it over the crust edge like an awning, to keep from overbrowning.
 Fill with dry beans or rice to the very top or bank the beans against the sides if you don’t have enough to fill to the brim.
 This will prevent shrinkage and help the crust keep it’s shape when baking.

 The time you spend on making a homemade pie crust will be SOOOOOOOOO WORTH IT!